Oraonravi/ravi-oraon-site/README.md

 # my portfolio
 Hey!
-Welcome to my portfolio.It's coming up soon when I learn HTML and CSS with Tanay Pratap on youtube.
+Welcome to my portfolio.

+It's coming up soon when I learn HTML and CSS with Tanay Pratap on youtube.

+For now,I know:

+1.JavaScript
+1.NodeJS
+1.Repl.it
+1.CHALK